debjazkb297/os2borgerpc-kiosk-rpi-image/README.md

 This guide has been tested on a Raspberry Pi 4.

 ## How to create a bootable OS2BorgerPC RPI Kiosk Image ##
 1. Download and install [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on a PC.
+I have used a Lenovo Laptop running Ubuntu, but it should be possible from Windows too.
 2. Place a SD-card in the card reader of your PC.
 3. Start the Raspberry Pi Imager program
    - In **Raspberry Pi Device** select **Raspberry Pi 4**